Rebecca Ringst, Stage

 In 2006 she started her collaboration with the director Calixto Bieito, first as video artist, later as stage designer.
 This partnership led her subsequently to international opera and theatre houses such as the Komische Oper Berlin, Bayerische Staatsoper and Residenztheater Munich, English National Opera London, National Theatre and Den Norske Opera Oslo, Birmingham Repertory Theatre, Opera Teatro Argentina, Opernhaus Zürich, Staatsoper Stuttgart, Vlaamse Opera Antwerp and Ghent, Theater Freiburg and Staatstheater Nürnberg.

-Rebecca Ringst designed Wagner’s Tannhäuser in Flanders, Hamsun’s dramatized Mysteries in Oslo, Reimann’s Lear in Paris and Halevy’s La Juive in Munich as Calixto Bieito’s partner from 2015 to 2016.
-This season included a spectacular production of Verdi’s La forza del destino at the English National Opera.
-The production will be moved on to New York’s MET in 2017 and to Toronto in 2020.
+Rebecca Ringst designed, always in collaboration with Calixto Bieito, Wagner’s Tannhäuser in Flanders, Berne, Venice and Leipzig, Hamsun’s dramatized Mysteries in Oslo, Reimann’s Lear in Paris and Halevy’s La Juive in Munich.
+A spectacular production of Verdi’s La forza del destino, successfully premiered at London’s English National Opera, will move on to Toronto in 2021.